3 Tips for Using Credit Cards Wisely: A Beginner’s Guide

 Although a credit card can allow the holder access to a lot of purchases, it shouldn’t tempt one to buy things they can’t afford.
 Given that it’s a convenient way to purchase and earn rewards, it’s so easy for the holder to get on a shopping rampage.

 As a result, it’s advisable to have a realistic idea of the amount you can spend, which you can also pay back at the end of the month.
-Keeping a budget that indicates, say 50% of the take-home for groceries, 30% to pay for needs but not wants, and 20% on savings and paying off debt, is highly advisable.
-If this budget is followed, it will help keep your spending and saving in proportion.
+Keeping a budget is highly advisable and following it will help keep your spending and saving in proportion.

 2. Set Up Automatic Payments

-Paying a monthly bill takes time to get used to, and it’s so easy to ignore or postpone payment.
-To avoid pressure, extra charges, and late credit card bills, one should schedule automatic payments ahead of the due date.
+Paying a monthly bill takes time to get used to, and it’s so easy to ignore or postpone payments.
+To avoid pressure, extra charges, and late credit card bills, try scheduling automatic payments ahead of the due date.

-Also, always ensure that your expected salary is above the minimum amount of payment on your card.
-This is to ensure that you have enough funds in your account before a scheduled payment is released.
+Also, ensure that your expected salary is above the minimum amount of payment on your card so you have enough funds in your account before a scheduled payment is released.
 Failure to do that leads to late fee charges and a returned payment fee.

 Also, timely payment boosts payment history, which contributes to one’s credit score.
 Lenders use credit scores to assess one’s credit usage, and therefore, it’s recommendable to pay all the credit card bills on time to keep the score high.